Reduction Free Normalisation for a proof irrelevant type of propositions: Normalization Model

-We can use this Proposition to define a \EMP{category} of {syntactic substitutions} $\CC$.
-This will be the base category for the presheaf topos $\hat{\CC}$ in which we define the normalisation model\footnote{The use of context as world for a normalisation argument goes back to \cite{coq90}.}.
-As in \cite{MH,coq18}, we freely use the notations of type theory for operations in this presheaf topos.
-In this presheaf models we have a cumulative sequence of universe $\GV_n$, for $n = 0,1,\dots,\omega$.
-Furthermore, as noticed above, $\GV_0$ inherits from $\VV_0$ the fact that it is closed by arbitrary products.
+As in \cite{Hofmann95,coq:canon}, we freely use the notations of type theory for operations in the presheaf topos $\hat{\CC}$.
+In this presheaf models we have a cumulative sequence of universe $\GU_n$, for $n = 0,1,\dots,\omega$.
+Furthermore, as noticed above, $\GU_0$ inherits from $\VV_0$ the fact that it is closed by arbitrary products.